klamma/ar-for-eu-book/_pages/chapters/apm.md

 | Specific tools     | Managing systems             |
 | Needs to work fast | Need to keep systems running |

+## DevOps Toolchain

+A toolchain is a set of tools used for covering all DevOps categories.

 Integration, automation, and monitoring scales.
-Rapidly producing software artifacts in an agile way.
+Agile and DevOps serve complementary roles: rapidly producing software artifacts in an agile way (DevOpsUse).

 ## Requirements Engineering